 If you’re interested in getting involved in an existing worm hotel, check the Amsterdam municipality’s neighbourhood composting map.
 You’ll be able to locate the bin nearest you and see if there’s space to join.

 He says, “People are often afraid of something going wrong, but nature takes care of you in mysterious ways sometimes.
-If you just pile on your organic waste it will automatically start decomposing.
+If you just pile on your organic waste, it will automatically start decomposing.

-Does getting involved in wormhotels interest you?
+Does getting involved in worm hotels interest you?
 Tell us your thoughts in the comments below!

-Feature Image: Wormenhotels
+Feature Image: Wormenhotels/Supplied

-Editor’s Note: This article was originally published in August 2020, and was fully updated in December 2020 for your reading pleasure.
+Editor’s Note: This article was originally published in August 2020, and was fully updated in May 2023 for your reading pleasure.